system-dev-formations/systemdevlabs/git-beginner/github.md

-How to manage our project in github
+How to manage a project in github

 In your gitub account, create a new repository named **git-airbus**
-Select Public, don't check README, .gitignore  and License
+Select Public, check README, .gitignore  and License

 ## Go to your home directory
 ```shell